ccqgithub/pinia-di/README.md

 Use `StoreProvider` to provide stores.

-> :fire: Tip: Because the stores prop only use once, if changes after component mounted, the new stores prop will be ignored.
+> :fire: Tip: Because the stores prop is only used once, if it changes after the component is mounted, the new store prop will be ignored.

-> :fire: If you want to conditionally provide diffrent stores, you need to write diffrent components to provide each self.
+> :fire: If you want to conditionally provide different stores, you need to write different components to provide each self.

 > App.vue
 ```vue